-It is very important that you carefully follow all instructions provided by your physician prior to surgery.
+It is very important you carefully follow all instructions provided by your physician prior to surgery.
 Not following these may result in a delay in the scheduled procedure.

 Here are some general guidelines when preparing for surgery:

 - Do not eat or drink anything after midnight the night prior to your surgery.
 This includes solid food, gum, candy, liquids (including water and dairy products of any kind).
-It is very important that you have an empty stomach when you arrive for surgery.
+It is very important you have an empty stomach when you arrive for surgery.
 You may take approved medications as instructed by your preoperative nurse.